Lawrence Saint-Victor

 Lawrence Saint-Victor (born June 14, 1982) is an American actor and writer, who was on the cast of the soap opera Guiding Light, playing Remy Boudreau from April 2006 until the soap's ending in September 2009.
-As of 2013, Saint-Victor is playing attorney Carter Walton on the American CBS Daytime soap opera The Bold and the Beautiful.
+Since January 2013, Saint-Victor has played attorney Carter Walton on the American CBS Daytime soap opera The Bold and the Beautiful, a role for which he received a Daytime Emmy Award nomination for Outstanding Supporting Actor in a Drama Series in 2026.
+Saint-Victor also joined the show's writing team in 2021, earning three Daytime Emmy Award nominations for Outstanding Drama Series Writing Team in 2023, 2024, and 2026.